 Very often, students who have left the College before graduating (either with an associate or a bachelor’s degree) decide they need to return—for a class in the summer, for a semester, or to complete their degree.
-Re-enrollment requirements depend, to some extent, on the circumstances of the departure and its duration.
+Re-enrollment requirements depend, to some extent, on the circumstances of the departure.

-Students who have been away from the College for part of a semester or longer will work through the Dean of Student's Office (do not contact your former academic advisor or any other office), and should use the following process to request re-enrollment for a future semester:
+Students who have been away from the College for part of a semester or longer will work through the Student Affairs (not their former academic advisor or any other office) and should use the following process to request re-enrollment for a future semester:

 - In the time when a student who has withdrawn or has been suspended is away from Landmark College, it is expected that he or she has been constructively occupied and has maintained a satisfactory standard of conduct.

-- In all cases, re-enrollment will require a personal statement, outlining why the student is requesting re-enrollment to the College and how the student has occupied his or her time while away from the campus.
+- In all cases, re-enrollment will require a personal statement outlining why the student is requesting re-enrollment to the College and how the student has occupied his or her time while away from the campus.
 Students should also include transcripts from any educational institution they attended while they were away from Landmark.

 - Please note other factors that will be taken into consideration in the re-enrollment process: